Salvation Army: Beliefs

 The Mercy Seat in a Salvation Army citadel.

 The denomination does not celebrate sacraments, such as Baptism and Holy Communion.
-The position of the International Spiritual Life Commission, which is convened by the general to examine and identify aspects of the Army's life which are essential or integral to the spiritual growth, opinion is that enrollment as a Soldier by accepting the call to discipleship should be followed by a lifetime of continued obedient faith in Christ.
+The position of the International Spiritual Life Commission, which is convened by the general to examine and identify aspects of the Army's life that are essential or integral to the spiritual growth, is that enrollment as a soldier by accepting the call to discipleship should be followed by a lifetime of continued obedient faith in Christ.
 The Commission's considered opinion of Holy Communion is that God's grace is readily accessible in all places and at all times, although Salvationists may participate in Holy Communion if attending a service of worship in another Christian denomination if the host Church allows.

 Although its officers conduct marriages, the Salvation Army holds a traditional Protestant belief that marriage was not instituted by Christ and therefore is not a sacrament.
 The mercy seat is a focal point in a Salvation Army Church, symbolizing God's call to his people, and a place for commitment and communion, and is available for anyone to kneel at in prayer.

 Worship services

-The Salvation Army does not require anyone attending a service to be a member of the Salvation Army in any capacity (as a Soldier, Adherent, or Officer).
+The Salvation Army does not require anyone attending a service to be a member of the Salvation Army in any capacity (as a soldier, adherent, or officer).
 Services in Salvation Army churches feature a variety of activities: